Samsung/ONE/docs/howto/how-to-build-runtime.md

 - [Build using prebuilt docker image](how-to-build-runtime-using-prebuilt-docker-image.md)

-## How to cross-build runtime for different architevture
+## How to cross-build runtime for different architecture

 Please refer to the following document for the build method for architecture other than x86_64, which is the basic development environment.